 Use care to connect the battery wires as shown (Ref.
 Fig. 5 on Page H-4).
 Ensure that all battery terminals are installed with crimp up.
-Tighten the battery post hardware to 90 - 100 in. lbs.
-(6 - 8 Nm) torque.
-Do not overtorque the terminal stud nut, this will cause a "mushroom" effect on the battery post which will prevent the terminal nut from being properly tightened.
+Tighten the battery post hardware to 90 - 100 in.
+Ibs.
+(10 - 11 Nm) torque.
+Do not over-torque the terminal stud nut, this will cause a "mushroom" effect on the battery post which will prevent the terminal nut from being properly tightened.
 Protect the battery terminals and battery wire terminals with a commercially available protective coating.